PretendoNetwork/nintendo-badge-arcade-secure/README.md

 ## Current status

 Currently, the secure server is able to create a new account, but trying to access the catchers after the first time makes the console *crash*.
-Other game functionality hasn't been tested yet.

-Also, the server currently doesn't work with Pretendo Network, as there are some internal game checks that report `IncompatibleBOSSData` error (at least when checking the internal game dialogue names).
+There is a temporary fix available [here](https://github.com/PretendoNetwork/nex-protocols-common-go/pull/4), which solves the issue.

 ## Credits